Safety in Continua

 Paper reference: Case Study #3 (Disclosure of Sensitive Information)

 Compiled regex patterns match credential files: .env, .env.local, id_rsa, id_ed25519, *.pem, .aws/credentials, .ssh/config, .netrc, .pgpass, and more.
-Applied as a Pre policy on both filesystem and exec tools.
+NoSensitivePathAccess is applied on the filesystem tool, forcing credential access through the dedicated credential tool.

 M5: Content Trust Tagging